JdeRobot/FPGA-robotics/Projects/ComputerVision/ov7670_xilinx/verilog/readme.md

-# OV7670 camera project with VHDL and Xilinx
+# OV7670 camera project with verilog and Xilinx

 It has been tested with Digilent Nexys 4

 + **ov7670_osc_disp**: with display options for debugging
-  + It is more or less working.
-Camera configuration needs improvement
+  + It is more or less working, camera configuration needs improvement
+  + Some testbenches are still in VHDL
   + SW(0)= '1': test_mode.
 Sends one SCCB command evey time pb_right is pushed.
   + SW(3 downto 0): Capture interpretation bytes from camera
      + "000": RGB444